 sudo apt install apt-transport-https ca-certificates curl software-properties-common wget fonts-liberation libu2f-udev libvulkan1 -y

-Step 2 – Download and install Google Chrome Setup Deb File
+Step 2 – Download and Install Google Chrome Setup Deb File From Debian 12 Terminal

 At this point, you can use the following wget command to download the Google Chrome installation setup file: